RaspberryPiFoundation/webdev-curriculum/nb_NO/lesson4/lesson4.md

 #Steg 4: Bakgrunnsfarger { .activity}

-We can add colours to the background too, not just text.
-For instance:
 We kan legge til farger i bakgrunnen også, ikke bare selve teksten.
 For eksepel:

 ```css